aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/fleet_provisioning_trusted_user/_index.md

 ---
 title: "Fleet Provisioning - Trusted User"
 weight: 10
-summary: "Bootstraping device provisioning using Cognito authenticated user and Provisioning template"
+summary: "Bootstrapping  device provisioning using Amazon Cognito authenticated user and Provisioning template"
 ---

 AWS IoT provides an application programming interface (API) that allows mobile/web applications to generate temporary certificates and private keys.
 The device leaves the manufacturing facility with no unique credentials, and only [Trusted Users]({{< ref "/glossary/vocabulary#trusted-user" >}}) are able to provision the device with its unique credentials.